SOMarrah/my-react-portfolio/somarrah/README.md

 ## Create the Canvas
  - [x] - Canvas created: Accomplished on 6/7/2022
- - [ ] - import tools to control objects and find coordinates.
+ - [x] - import tools to control objects and find coordinates. - Accomplished on 6/16/2022 (Found LEVA helper!) [leva](https://github.com/pmndrs/leva)
  - [x] - STRETCH - able to change the size of Canvas.
 (Put it in a div, scale/place where needed) Accomplished on 6/7/2022.
 Canvas is controlled by its direct parent.
 Make a div with a className and then I can scale it in styles.css

 ## Objects populate scene